 - Watch a movie at the historic Hale Keaka Lanaia Theater.

 - With older children, rent a 4×4 jeep and explore the islands off-roads.

-Best Area to Stay on Lanai for Kids
+Best Area to Stay on Lanai for Families

 - South Lanai is warm, sunny, and where you will find the luxury and serenity.
 If you’re after luxury, you are more than likely to stay at the famous Four Seasons Resort.